-Historic England has a produced a number of good practice advice notes on the historic environment, in particular the Good Practice Advice Note on the Historic Environment and Local Plans (historicengland.org.uk/images-books/publications/gpa1-historicenvironment-local-plans/), which provides supporting information on good practice in planmaking, and the Historic Environment and Site Allocations in Local Plans (https://historicengland.org.uk/images-books/publications/historic-environment-and-site-allocations-in-local-plans/) may be useful in the production of your Plan.
+Historic England has a produced a number of good practice advice notes on the historic environment, in particular the Good Practice Advice Note on the Historic Environment and Local Plans which provides supporting information on good practice in plan-making, and the Historic Environment and Site Allocations in Local Plans may be useful in the production of your Plan.

-The future Local Plan for Warrington will be expected to include a proper description, identification and assessment of the historic environment and the supporting evidence base is expected to include heritage information.
+The Local Plan for Warrington will be expected to include a proper description, identification and assessment of the historic environment and the supporting evidence base is expected to include heritage information.
 The Plan will need to demonstrate how it conserves and enhances the historic environment of the area and guide how the presumption in favour of sustainable development should be applied locally.
 This includes ensuring that the sites, which it is proposing to put forward for development, will assist in delivering such a strategy.